Dunmo/Dunmo/development-processes.md

 - Send a message to another developer to review your code
 - Refactor as necessary, continuing to push new commits to the remote, and track your time on [Toggl](https://toggl.com) if desired
 - When the feature looks good, your reviewer will merge the pull request and delete the remote branch

+## Deployment

+If you're on an Ubuntu machine, deployment is simple.
+Just run `bin/deploy` from the command line if you're in the project root.

+For other operating systems, you'll need to build on the server.

+The manual deployment process is as follows:

+- Connect to the production server: `ssh root@dunmoapp.com`
+- Navigate to the git repository: `cd /home/dunmo/source`
+- Update the remote git references: `git remote update -p`
+- Checkout the branch you'd like to deploy, i.e. `git checkout origin/master`
+- Build the bundle: `meteor build . --debug`
+- Move the tar file: `mv -f dunmo.tar.gz /home/dunmo/`
+- Remove the backup bundle: `rm -rf /home/dunmo/archive/bundle`
+- Move the current bundle to the archive: `mv /home/dunmo/bundle /home/dunmo/archive/`
+- Navigate to the dunmo home directory `cd /home/dunmo/`
+- Unpack the new bundle: `tar -zxf /home/dunmo/dunmo.tar.gz`
+- Install the npm packages: `cd /home/dunmo/bundle/programs/server && npm install`
+- Restart the server instance: `stop dunmo; start dunmo`

 ## Tools